axibase/atsd/integration/graphite/graphite-format.md

 }
 ```

 Including the `"only_check_output"` `mutator` is crucial.
-Without it the Sensu server is going to send the entire JSON output doc into ATSD, with all the metadata and not just the necessary Graphite output.
+Without it the Sensu server is going to send the entire JSON output doc into ATSD, with the metadata and not just the necessary Graphite output.

 You have to find and download a check plugin (or write one yourself).
 A large variety of Sensu community plugins, mainly written in Ruby, is available here: [https://github.com/sensu-plugins](https://github.com/sensu-plugins)